palaa159/Docs/software/02-OpenBCI_Streaming_Data_Format.md

 ###Room For Improvement

-**Chage baud rate on the fly.**  This would help increase data rate.
-However, we have not been able to increase the Board UART baud beyond 115200.
-The Dongle baud has been tested up to 1Mbaud.

 **Change protocol to meet other standards.** The over-air data is sent in packets (or frames, depending upon your preferred word).
 The maximum bytes allowed per packet is 32.
 We are reserving the first byte to use as a packet check-sum in our protocol.
 So the available bytes-per-packet, as far as the uC is concerned, is 31.
 The over-air protocol that the Dongle/RFduino Host gets is: